HugoDaniel/hugodaniel.com/content/posts/2021-01-29-the-life-of-a-web-component-reverse-shadow-dom.md

 This simple shadow root will affect the display of the component.

 The previous `<p>Hello world!
-I am not inside the shadow root.</p>` will no longer be shown since it will be replaced by the shadow root contents.
+I am not inside the shadow root.</p>` will no longer be shown since it is outside the shadow root, and now only the shadow root contents are being displayed.

 ![A portion of a browser window, showing the following text in black letters "In the shadow!" in a white background.](/images/with-shadow-dom.png "Shaded")